I've always had a horse in my life, I don't feel complete without one. I enjoy sharing what I have learned over the years to help others.

 It is a proven fact that horses have been evolving on our planet far longer than humans.
-Eohippus was a small, dog-like, creature.
-It was the first to present itself in the horse line.
-The exact year Eohippus first made its appearance on the stage of earth is up for argument.
+Eohippus—a small, dog-like, creature—was the first to present itself in the horse line.
+The exact year Eohippus first made its appearance on the stage of the earth is up for argument.
 Some educated guesses put their appearance at five million years ago.
 Others say it is closer to ten million years ago.
 There's even an estimate of forty million years ago.
-Obviously, not everyone agrees when Eohippus first made its appearance, but we can all agree, it was millions of years before humans ever did.
+Obviously, not everyone agrees when Eohippus first made its appearance, but we can all agree that it was millions of years before humans ever did.

 Eohippus evolved into Mesohippus next, then Merychippus, Pliohippus, and then their evolution ended, so far, with the equine that we know today.
-That is a lot of evolving they went through to get where they are now, and they did it all by themselves!
+They went through a lot of evolution to get where they are now, and they did it all by themselves!
 There was no human intervention, not once, during those millions of years, and the equine line has thrived!

-To adapt to the ever changing seasons, the horse grows a winter coat beginning in the early winter months when the nights begin to get chilly.
-Their coat is thick, and fluffy!
+To adapt to the ever-changing seasons, the horse grows a winter coat beginning in the early winter months when the nights begin to get chilly.
+Their coat is thick and fluffy!
 On a particularly cold evening, the horse will fluff his hair up on end to retain more heat.
-On warmer winter days the horse may roll in snow to cool off, and keep his hair flattened to his body more to allow heat to escape.
+On warmer winter days the horse may roll in the snow to cool off and keep his hair flattened to his body more to allow heat to escape.

 In the spring, when the weather becomes warmer during the day, and the night, their winter coat begins to shed off.
 There can be a lot of hair sloughing off during this time of shedding.
 Some horses shed such a thick winter coat it seems like another horse could be made with all the hair on the ground.
 I've watched a horse lie down in an area with just dirt and grass and roll around a couple of times.
 When he gets up . . . it looks as though he dropped a fur jacket on the ground!